Maintenance of varnish systems

 1. Varnish system only shows loss of gloss

-If the existing varnish system is still intact, bonding and without cracks, degrease with Epifanes Spraythinner for Paint & Varnish or denaturated alcohol, sand the surface with P280-360 dry and apply two or more new varnish coats.
+If the existing varnish system is still intact, well adhered and without cracks, degrease with Epifanes Spraythinner for Paint & Varnish or denaturated alcohol, sand the surface with P320 dry abrasive paper and apply two or more new varnish coats.

 2. Varnish system looks poor, shows loss of gloss and light crazing

-An existing varnish system that still bonds, but shows both loss of gloss and light cracking indicates neglected maintenance.
+An existing varnish system that is still well adhered, but shows both loss of gloss and light cracking indicates neglected maintenance.
 The varnish system can no longer provide sufficient (UV) protection.
-In this case degrease with Epifanes Spraythinner for Paint & Varnish or denaturated alcohol, sand the surface further down with P220-280 until all crazing and cracking has been sanded off and apply at least 4 new varnish coats.
+In this case degrease with Epifanes Spraythinner for Paint & Varnish or denaturated alcohol, sand the surface further down with P220 dry abrasive paper until all crazing and cracking has been sanded off and apply at least 4 new varnish coats.

 3. Varnish system in bad condition

-Damaged and bad adhering varnish systems must be removed by coarse sanding by hot air gun and sharp (!) scraper.
+Damaged or lifting adhering varnish systems must be removed by coarse sanding or by hot air gun and sharp (!) scraper.
 Weathered spots may be treated with a cleaning or bleaching product.
 If either are used, wash the surface thoroughly with fresh water in order to remove any residue.
 Allow the surface to dry.
-If needed or desired, stain the bare wood with Epifanes Classic Mahogany Stain.
+If needed or desired, stain bare wood with Epifanes Classic Mahogany Stain.
 Reapply a full new varnish system with sufficient film thickness.

 4. Varnish system needing repair

-After well degreasing and sanding, smaller spots needing repair may be filled with several coats of varnish.
+After degreasing and sanding, smaller spots needing repair may be filled with several coats of varnish.
+Use Epifanes Classic Mahogany Stain in case of colour differences.
 When an equal level has been achieved, sand to a smooth surface and apply one or more coats of varnish on the entire surface.
-Larger repair areas must be sanded back to bare wood followed by applying a full new varnish system with sufficient film thickness.
+Larger repair areas must be sanded back to bare wood (P220) and reapply a full new varnish system with sufficient film thickness.